Sjj1024/PakePlus/docs/question/invalid.md

 # Invalid Token

 This occurs because the GitHub token wasn't granted the required permissions during creation.

 ### Solution:

 Follow the [GitHub Token Guide](../guide/token.md) to regenerate your token with proper permissions.

 **Recommendation:**
-While granting all permissions will work (and is safest), PackPlus actually only needs:
+While granting all permissions will work (and is safest), PakePlus actually only needs:

 -   `repo` (full control of private repositories)
 -   `workflow` (GitHub Actions access)
 -   `user` (read user profile data)

 For security, only enable what's needed rather than all permissions.

-> 🔍 *Tip: If you previously created a token, you may need to revoke and recreate it for new permissions to take effect.*
+> 🔍 _Tip: If you previously created a token, you may need to revoke and recreate it for new permissions to take effect._